spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 :::tip

-You can use the [Validator](https://github.com/spectrocloud-labs/validator) with the [Azure plugin](https://github.com/spectrocloud-labs/validator-plugin-azure) to verify you have setup the correct permissions.
+You can use [Validator](https://github.com/validator-labs/validator) with its [Azure plugin](https://github.com/validator-labs/validator-plugin-azure) to verify you have setup the correct permissions.
 The Validator Azure plugin requires the following permissions:

 - Microsoft.Authorization/denyAssignments/read